-The Olympic luge competition has three divisions: Men's singles, women's singles and gender-neutral doubles.
+The Olympic luge competition has four divisions: Men's singles, women's singles, gender-neutral doubles and team relay.
 Since a higher weight is advantageous in luge (see the next section), doubles teams are typically all male.
 Most international races besides the Olympics have single sliders doing two runs each.
 Both times are added, and the winner has the lowest combined time.
 In the Olympics, singles luge competition consists of four runs instead of two (doubles still perform only two runs), all of which count toward the final time.
 In this way, the Olympics tries to weight consistency as a major factor in a win.

 At the start of the luge course, there are two handles, one on each side of the track.
 The slider grabs these handles and rocks back and forth to build momentum for the start.
 To begin the race, the slider propels himself onto the course and immediately uses his hands (in the spiked gloves) to paddle through the first 10 feet or so of the track.
 This helps him gain some speed before lying down on the sled.

 Approaching the start of the downhill, the slider lies down on the sled in a prone position.
 This is his body position for the remainder of the run.
 From this prone position, with his head lifted only enough to have some idea where he's going, the slider navigates the twists, turns and straightaways with his body simultaneously tight and relaxed.
 This is not an easy state to achieve -- the body must be stiff enough to maximize acceleration (any wobbling or looseness would increase friction between the sled and the track) and yet relaxed enough to absorb the intense forces acting on the slider throughout the run.
 Since steering increases friction, the slider steers as little as possible, only pressing on the bows when necessary.
 Most of the time, control is a matter of being one with the sled and letting gravity do its thing.